carjed/doomsayer/README.md

   --projectdir ~/my_doomsayer_output
 ```

-Be sure to exclude the trailing "/" from any directory specified.

 #### Auto-filtered VCF output
 `-o, --outputtovcf` **(optional)**

-This option will allow Doomsayer to automatically filter the input VCF and write a new VCF, removing all samples specified in the `doomsayer_drop.txt` file.
+This option will allow Doomsayer to automatically filter the input VCF and write a new VCF, removing any samples specified in the `doomsayer_drop.txt` file that has been generated.

 ```{sh id:"chj4lkcw3i"}
 python /path/to/doomsayer.py \